 As a pianist, your task is to figure out what you need from a digital piano, and then find a model that meets those requirements.

 The logo of the brand that is going to sit on the piano you choose shouldn’t matter too much.
-Similar advice can be given to those who are searching for a more entry level model.
+Similar advice can be given to those who are searching for a good beginner digital piano model.

 Naturally, shopping in this price range requires a higher level of care.
 Especially when you are dealing with more compact, all-in-one digital pianos.